Guidebolt/knowledge/meta/general-principles.md

 # General Principles

+2020-01-16

-Versatile mental shortcuts help you make correct decisions quickly in any field of work.
+Versatile ideas and shortcuts help you make correct decisions quickly in any field of work.

-## Safety First
+## Safety

 Prioritize safety first.
 Don't let the unthinkable happen to yourself or others.

-Beware how easy it is to be lulled into a false sense of security when you have not experienced unthinkable tragedies.
+Beware how easy it is to be lulled into a false sense of security with a history of normal experiences and an ignorance of possible dangers.

-Build a habit of identifying current and upcoming hazards and risks.
-Intuitive danger awareness is a key defense against careless safety violations during unplanned or complex activities.

-Avoid unnecessary risks and reduce necessary risks.
-The human mind has a stubborn confidence bias that likes to repeat unnecessarily risky decisions as long as they work... until they inevitably fail, seriously or catastrophically.

 Be fully consistent with safe behaviors and procedures.
 The human mind has a fickle convenience bias, tempting dangerous exceptions that invite accidents.

+Sometimes it is better to just move forward, when the cost of prevention is far greater than the cost of the cure.
+Sometimes it is not.
+Know the difference.
+Avoid unnecessary risks and reduce necessary risks.

+Resources are limited.
+Budget wisely to defend against the most significant dangers and implement the most cost-efficient solutions.

+Build a habit of identifying immediate and upcoming hazards and risks.
+Danger-spotting intuition is a key defense during distracted activities.

 ## Reversibility

 Prefer decisions with reversible consequences.

 You will make mistakes.
 When you make a serious mistake, you need to be able to take it back.

 ## Resilient Value

-Make decisions that generate useful value for a long time even when plans change, environments evolve, and exceptions emerge.
+Make lasting decisions that generate useful value for a long time even when plans change, environments evolve, and exceptions emerge.
 When the future unravels in unexpected ways, you want your purchased resources, learned knowledge, and produced work to stay relevant.

-## Principle of Rational Awareness
+## Rational Awareness

 Keep up your conscious intensity and logical rigor.
-Routinely consider:

-* What are you doing?
-* Why are you doing that?
+Routinely consider what you are doing and why you are doing it.

-## Principle of Balanced Interpretation

-Stay sharp enough to cut through weak ideas, yet soft enough to absorb unfamiliar truths.
-Your immediate knowledge is always imperfect in complex ways.

-## Principle of Self-Control

-Be able to actually do what you know to be the most good for you.
-You are not in control if you consistently fail to perform your best known course of action.

-Prepare the flow of information to meet the 3 requirements of conscious, rational action:

-* Awareness (to consider the action, ex. alarm clock reminds you to do something important)
-* Rational Confidence (to logically determine the best action)
-* Willpower (to actually perform the best known course of action)

-Overcome the first-try confidence barrier and the first-step inconvenience bias.

-## Principle of Optimization
+## Optimization

 Always be seeking a better outcome.